waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **open_gate:** A previously closed gate that is now open and acts as `ground`.
 - **closed_gate:** An impassable gate that is currently visible on the screen.
 - **gate_offscreen:** A gate (either open or closed) that is not currently visible.
 Treat as potentially open for pathfinding.
+- **teleport:** Instant warp tile within the same logical location (e.g., inside a building).
+- **spinner_up/down/left/right:** Forces movement in the specified direction.

 # III.
-Pokémon Mansion Puzzle Strategy
+Pokémon Mansion Puzzle Log
-## A. Puzzle Observation Log
 - **Observation 1:** Moved near (27, 18), observed eastern gates at (27,18) and (28,18) open.
 - **Observation 2:** Moved near (18, 17), observed northern gates at (18,17) and (17,17) close.
 - **Observation 3:** Moved near (10, 7), observed western gates at (10,7) and (10,8) close.
 - **Observation 4:** Moved near (14, 23), observed western gates at (14,23) and (14,24) open.

-## B. Agent Analysis & New Hypothesis
-- **Agent Deduction:** The puzzle is controlled by proximity triggers, not switches.
-Moving to a specific coordinate opens or closes a pair of gates.
-- **Hypothesis (Attempt 4):** The switches at (19, 26) and (21, 4) modify the behavior of the proximity-based gate triggers.
 - **Observation 5:** Pressed switch at (19, 26).
 Moved towards (14, 23).
 Observed western gates at (14,23) and (14,24) close, blocking the path.
-- **Conclusion (Attempt 4):** The hypothesis that the switch modifies the trigger's behavior is supported.
-It changed the trigger from "open on approach" to "close on approach."
+- **Conclusion:** The puzzle is controlled by proximity triggers, and the switches modify the behavior of those triggers (e.g., from 'open on approach' to 'close on approach').
+The switches appear to be toggles.
-- **Revised Hypothesis (Attempt 5):** The switches are toggles.
-Pressing the switch at (19, 26) a second time should revert the proximity trigger at (14, 23) to its original "open on approach" state.
-- **New Test Plan:**
-    1. Return to the switch at (19, 26) and activate it again.
-    2. Navigate back to the proximity trigger area near (14, 23).
-    3. Observe if the western gates open upon approach.
-    4. Record the outcome.

 # IV.
 Tool & Agent Ideas
-- **Exploration Agent:** An agent to suggest an optimal path for exploring all `Reachable Unseen Tiles`.
 - **Exploration Path Planner Tool:** A computational tool to solve the Traveling Salesperson Problem for a list of coordinates, finding the shortest path to visit all of them.
+This should be a high priority to create.
+- **Long-Term Training Advisor Agent:** An agent to analyze my full roster and suggest long-term training priorities for upcoming major challenges like the Elite Four.